j10wy/ucb-classwork/readme.md

 [Node Bots](http://nodebots.io/) - Learn how to make robots powered by JavaScript

 [Tessel 2](https://tessel.io) - Tessel 2 is a robust IoT and robotics development platform.
 Leverage all the libraries of Node.JS to create useful devices in minutes with Tessel.

+## JavaScript / Node

+[NPM docs and tutorials](https://docs.npmjs.com/) - These are the docs you're looking for :)

+[Scotch.io](https://scotch.io/tutorials) - "fun and practical" web development tutorials

+[Microsoft AI School (Node.js and Python)](https://aischool.microsoft.com/learning-paths) - Learn how to start building intelligence into your solutions with the Microsoft AI platform.

+[Next.js](https://learnnextjs.com/) - React on the server side!

+[Together.js](https://togetherjs.com/) - Add real time collaboration features to your website!

 ## Meetups